wp-plugins/advanced-ads/readme.txt

 4. Placements that let you inject ads anywhere into your site without coding (6 in Advanced Ads + 9 through add-ons)

 == Changelog ==

+= 1.6.8.3 =

+* Hoe vet is dat!? – added Dutch translation
+* fix selecting placement type in IE 11
+* fix errors with content injection when mbstring extension is missing on the server

+= 1.6.8.2 =

+* added introduction page with first steps
+* optimized error handling in placement form
+* added option to remove the public id from widgets completely
+* rewritten dismiss buttons of notices based on new WP standard

+= 1.6.8.1 =

+* added menu page to get support from within your dashboard
+* stricter control of ad group archives not being public
+* fix: content-injection requires more than one item per level for p-tags only
+* updated German translation

 = 1.6.8 =